Healthy Communities Grant Program

 Statutory formula is not applicable to this assistance listing.

 Matching is voluntary.
-5%.
-The grant program requires a match of 5% of the total budget as part of their proposal.
-Any exceptions will be identified in the annual competitive funding announcement.
-Award recipients can use contributions from entities other than themselves as a match.
+The Healthy Communities Grant Program does not have a matching requirement, but a voluntary match can be provided.
 However, other Federal money cannot be used as the match for this grant program.
 Matching funds are considered grant funds.
 They must be used for the reasonable and necessary expenses of carrying out the assistance agreement work plan.
 Any restrictions on the use of grant funds (e.g., prohibition of land acquisition with grant funds) also apply to the matching funds.

 MOE requirements are not applicable to this assistance listing.